Samsung/veles/docs/source/manualrst_veles_publishing.rst

 unit before :class:`veles.plumbing.EndPoint` to write HTML or PDF or online wiki page with very detailed information what input data and the configuration were specified, how the workflow ran, what metric values were achieved and what plots were drawn.
-Currently, only Confluence publishing backend is supported, but more backends will eventually emerge later.
+Confluence, Markdown and PDF publishing backend are supported.

 If you are using :class:`veles.znicz.standard_workflow.StandardWorkflow`, using Publisher is as simple as calling::